ECTS

 Faculty of Science

-The aim of this course is to provide students with an integrative approach to the morphology, anatomy and development of the vegetative and reproductive systems of Spermatophytes, from an ecological, functional and evolutionary perspective.
-This approach is implemented by students through a supervised project centered on the study of a model plant, taking into account inter-individual variability, different stages of development, site conditions and biological type.
+The EU aims to offer students an integrative approach to the morphology, anatomy, and development of the vegetative and reproductive systems of spermatophytes, from an ecological, functional, and evolutionary perspective.
+This approach is implemented by students through a supervised project focused on the study of a model plant, taking into account interindividual variability, different stages of development, site conditions, and biological type.

 ECTS